-- View AWI's Sheep Selection Tools booklet
+- Download AWI's Sheep Selection Tools booklet

 Merino Bloodline Performance allows woolgrowers to compare Merino bloodlines based on the results of wether and ewe trials, run across Australia over the past 10 years.

-The analysis takes out all known environmental factors between trials and years, leaving the remaining variation between the bloodlines due to genetic differences.
+A joint initiative between AWI and NSW Department of Primary industries (NSW DPI), the analysis takes out all known environmental factors between trials and years, leaving the remaining variation between the bloodlines due to genetic differences.